Italy's Padoan confident will reach positive solution soon on Veneto banks

-LUXEMBOURG, June 16 Italy's Finance Minister said on Friday he was confident a positive solution can soon be reached with the European Union for two ailing banks from the Veneto region.
+LUXEMBOURG, June 16 (Reuters) - Italy's Finance Minister said on Friday he was confident a positive solution can soon be reached with the European Union for two ailing banks from the Veneto region.

 Veneto Banca and Popolare di Vicenza are seeking public and private support to avoid liquidation.